Jory Collins: 2013–14 season

 In 2013–14, the Lady Hornets were preseason ranked 9 in the Women's Division II Bulletin Preseason Top 10 Rankings poll.
-During the 2013–14 season, Collins lead the Lady Hornets went on to an overall record of 30–4, and 16–3 conference winning season.
-For the fourth consecutive season, Collins coached the Lady Hornets to their fourth MIAA tournament title game, in which they won against the Central Missouri Jennies.
-The Lady Hornets went to the NCAA Regionals, in which they lost to the Concordia–St. Paul Golden Bears 70–67.
+During the 2013–14 season, Collins led the Lady Hornets to an overall record of 30–4, and 16–3 conference winning season.
+For the fourth consecutive season, Collins coached the Lady Hornets to their fourth MIAA tournament title game, which they won against the Central Missouri Jennies.
+The Lady Hornets went to the NCAA Regionals, which they lost to the Concordia–St. Paul Golden Bears 70–67.
 At the end of the season in March 2014, Collins was selected as the NCAA Division II Region 7 Russell Athletic/WBCA Coach of the Year.

 2014–15 season

 In 2014–15, the Lady Hornets were preseason ranked 7th in the Women's Division II Bulletin Preseason Top 10 Rankings poll.
-During the 2014–15 season, Collins lead the Lady Hornets to an overall record of 29–5, and 15–4 conference winning season.
-For the fifth consecutive season, Collins coached the Lady Hornets to their fifth MIAA tournament title game, in which they won their third-straight against the Fort Hays State Tigers 49–46.
-The Lady Hornets went to the NCAA Regionals, in which they again beat Fort Hays State in the Finals to advance to the Elite Eight.
+During the 2014–15 season, Collins led the Lady Hornets to an overall record of 29–5, and 15–4 conference winning season.
+For the fifth consecutive season, Collins coached the Lady Hornets to their fifth MIAA tournament title game, which they won their third straight game against the Fort Hays State Tigers 49–46.
+The Lady Hornets went to the NCAA Regionals, where they again beat Fort Hays State in the finals to advance to the Elite Eight.
 Collins then led the team to the Final Four, where they lost to the California Vulcans.
 In post-season honors, Collins won the Kansas Basketball Coaches Association "Coach of the Year".

 2015–16 season

-Entering into the 2015–16 season, the Lady Hornets were chosen as the national favorite in both the D-II Bulletin Preseason National Poll and the Women's Basketball Coaches Association, as well as the MIAA polls.
-The first loss of the season came in December against Fort Hays State, where the Tigers defeated Emporia State 71–70.
-The Lady Hornets would then go on to lose four more times by 15 or less points.
-The Lady Hornets ended the regular season 23–5 (17–5 in conference play)finishing in fourth place in the MIAA standings.
-The Lady Hornets competed in the MIAA Conference Tournament in Kansas City, Kansas, where they won their fourth straight Conference Tournament Championship.
+Geing into the 2015–16 season, the Lady Hornets were chosen as the national favorite in both the D-II Bulletin Preseason National Poll and the Women's Basketball Coaches Association poll, as well as the MIAA polls.
+The first loss of the season came in December against Fort Hays State; the Tigers defeated Emporia State 71–70.
+The Lady Hornets then lost four more times by 15 or less points.
+They ended the regular season 23–5 (17–5 in conference play), finishing in fourth place in the MIAA standings.
+The Lady Hornets competed in the MIAA Conference Tournament in Kansas City, Kansas, where they won their fourth straight conference tournament championship.
 The Lady Hornets ended the postseason in their fifth straight Sweet 16, losing to conference rival Pittsburg State, and finished with an overall record of 28–6.